Youth Ministry Mission

 It is our desire to reach the unchurched students in our community as well as the "church kids" who have been raised in the pews.
 We believe both groups need the same thing: the good news of the grace and love we receive through Jesus Christ.

-Sign up for the Parents Newsletter to keep informed of all that's happening (sent on Fridays during the school-year, and as-needed during the summer).
+Sign up for the Parents Newsletter to keep informed of all that's happening.

 Our Regular Gatherings